Resources

 After years of continuous development by the author (Torsten Edelmann), and a dedicated community of amateur astrophotographers, FireCapture has evolved into one of the leading planetary capture tools.

-This dependable application supports a wide variety of cameras including ZWO, QHY, Altair, Celestron, and more.
+This dependable application supports a wide variety of cameras, including ZWO, QHY, Altair, Celestron, and more.
 It’s also available for multiple operating systems including Mac, Linux, and Raspberry Pie (for select cameras).
 For support, you can join the FireCapture email group

 I use FireCapture to photograph planets at high magnification using telescopes like the Celestron Edge HD 11 and planetary cameras such as the ZWO ASI462MC.
 This tool is free to download and extremely user friendly.